Virtual Regatta for Volvo Ocean Race

 • It helps you make strategical decisions, but won’t make them for you.
 You decide on your own strategy by setting the goal.

-So far I did not use it in a real event but in any case, the information provided on this website is certainly helpful and timesaving opportunity for virtual, and real as well, sailors.
+So far, I have not used it in a real event, but in any case, the information provided on this website is certainly helpful and a time-saving opportunity for virtual and real sailors.

-Besides the great routing feature, the forum alone is worth to be a member of.
+Besides the great routing feature, the forum alone is worth joining.
 I found the real value information in one place.
-Let’s see in near future how this knowledge help improves my stats in the race.
+Let’s see in the near future how this knowledge helps improve my stats in the race.

-Finally, the Volvo Ocean Race top performance around the World sailing regatta has begun.
-Watch new footages of the first leg from Alicante to Lisbon.
+Finally, the Volvo Ocean Race’s top performance around the World sailing regatta has begun.
+Watch new footage of the first leg from Alicante to Lisbon.

 The leg one from Alicante to Lisbon has finished.

-The real race winner is „Vestas 11th Hour Racing “followed by „Mapfre” and „Dongfeng Race Team.“ My Congratulations to Danish American team.
+The actual race winner is „Vestas 11th Hour Racing “followed by „Mapfre” and „Dongfeng Race Team.“ My Congratulations to the Danish American team.

 I am not satisfied with my score.
-The strait of Gibraltar I was in the second hundred zone but did not follow zigzag course recommendation, and due to the lack of WPT tickets, I set Help which on the next morning dropped my boat back to the 11 300 position.
+On the strait of Gibraltar, I was in the second hundred zone but did not follow the zigzag course recommendation, and due to the lack of WPT tickets, I set Help, which on the following day dropped my boat back to the 11 300 position.
 My lesson learned is, do not use Help function and if you are about to fall asleep better set a straight course to expected morning position.
 Either purchase Waypoint marks.
 Anyway, during the next part of the race, I regain almost 5K for my final score.
-Start of the Leg 2 from Lisbon to Cape Town on November 5, 2017.
+Leg 2 will start from Lisbon and go to Cape Town on November 5, 2017.

-I think that next will be bad news for Virtual Regatta for Volvo Ocean Race participants.
+I think that following will be bad news for Virtual Regatta for Volvo Ocean Race participants.

 What?

-It is no secret for VOR (Volvo Ocean Race) VR (virtual regatta) skippers that the present ( at the time of writing 1st November 2017) options of the game is far from the spirit of fair competition.
-Not only because of high ticket prices and expensive each leg boat set up bundles.
-Lack of polars and 4knt wind threshold are just some of the drawbacks comparing the previous VR2 version of the game.
+It is no secret for VOR (Volvo Ocean Race) VR (virtual regatta) skippers that the present ( at the time of writing, November 1st, 2017) options of the game are far from the spirit of fair competition.
+This is not only because of high ticket prices and the high cost of each leg of the boat setup bundles.
+Lack of polars and a 4knt wind threshold are just some of the drawbacks compared to the previous VR2 version of the game.

-As I mention above Bulgarian skipper and programmer Cvetan Ivanov has created Sailing Simulator to help virtual skippers not only for VOR game and free access is open for everyone on zezo.org
+As I mentioned above, Bulgarian skipper and programmer Cvetan Ivanov has created a Sailing Simulator to help virtual skippers not only for the VOR game, and free access is open for everyone on zezo.org

-Due to the VR3 issues and lack of the forum on virtualregatta.com many skippers, Leg 1 winners, and top ranks included, very actively discussing there.
+Due to the VR3 issues and the lack of a forum on virtualregatta.com, many skippers, Leg 1 winners, and top ranks are very actively discussing it there.

-Philippe, founder/owner of Virtual Regatta as stated in his signature has blame Mr.Cvetan Ivanov and call him as a
+Philippe, founder/owner of Virtual Regatta, as stated in his signature, has blame Mr.Cvetan Ivanov and called him as a

 What do I think about it myself?

-Honestly, I will participate in the next leg two Lisbon-Cape Town, hopefully, spend another 14.99 EUR to equip my boat fully, hope not to spend a dime for cardgame like ticket system.
-If nothing is changed, then it will be the last time sailing on this platform.
+Honestly, I will participate in the next leg, Lisbon-Cape Town, and hopefully spend another 14.99 EUR to equip my boat fully.
+I hope not to spend a dime on a card game-like ticket system.
+If nothing changes, it will be the last time sailing on this platform.

-Today November 3, 2017, Team Brunel wins The Mirpuri Foundation In-Port Race Lisbon.
+Today, November 3, 2017, Team Brunel won The Mirpuri Foundation In-Port Race Lisbon.

-It was exciting to see how Brunel followed by Mapfre which cross the finish line just seconds later.
-It was an unforgettable sprint around Lisbon including a photo finish like in Formula One.
+It was exciting to see Brunel, followed by Mapfre, cross the finish line just seconds later.
+It was an unforgettable sprint around Lisbon, including a photo finish like in Formula One.

 Watch full replay

-After a spectacular loop on Tagus river whole fleet of Volvo Ocean 65 boats reach up to 30 knt begun their voyage and hard choice of the right path towards the Table Mountain.
+After a spectacular loop on Tagus River, the whole Volvo Ocean 65 boats reached up to 30 knt, beginning their voyage and the hard choice of the right path towards Table Mountain.

-The popularity of Virtual Regatta for Volvo Ocean Race has fallen.
-At the moment ranking table shows only a bit more than 50K boats vs. 75K on the first leg.
+The popularity of Virtual Regattas for the Volvo Ocean Race has fallen.
+At the moment, the ranking table shows only a bit more than 50K boats vs. 75K on the first leg.
 Reasons?
-I I assume that it is a set of different reasons as the high price of boat bundles, schoolboy-like interface and barrel, lack of polars and much more even compared with last edition VR VOR2.
+I assume that it is a set of different reasons, such as the high price of boat bundles, schoolboy-like interface and barrel, lack of polars, and much more, even compared with the last edition VR VOR2.
 Personally, I am not particularly satisfied with the fact that there is no forum and game management attitude to criticisms and recommendations.

-Anyway, I am in the sailing mode for now at least.
-It is hard to refuse of the challenge as this is the first time when westerly waypoint Fernando de Noronha is removed.
-Live boat skippers and navigators, as well as virtual, are free to choose either go higher speeds route on trade winds or choose shorter but riskier African coast track.
+Anyway, I am in sailing mode for now, at least.
+It is hard to refuse the challenge as this is the first time that westerly waypoint Fernando de Noronha has been removed.
+Live boat skippers and navigators, as well as virtual ones, are free to choose either a higher-speed route on trade winds or a shorter but riskier African coast track.

-Those will be exciting and sometimes sleepless three weeks.
+Those will be exciting and sometimes sleepless for three weeks.

 Another day is passed, and the first time I step to the leaderboard.

-Actually, this is no big achievement yet, because 6000 miles ahead, but it’s nice to see my boat „andrel“ among the top 50 boats.
+Actually, this is no big achievement yet because there are 6000 miles ahead, but it’s nice to see my boat, „Andrel, “ among the top 50 boats.
 Many previous stage leaders, as well as real boats, chose to go far to the west.
 Our company is approaching the African coast.
-Low winds ahead and this is a risky decision.
-Then we’ll see who will be the winners.
+Low winds are ahead, and this is a risky decision.
+Then, we’ll see who the winners will be.

 Today is November 13, 2017

-Virtual fleets are split and a phrase „The West is Best“ this time seems true.
-Almost half of the route has sailed, but the west route fleet in company with real boats weather forecast is more promising to reach Cape Town before African coast route boats.
+Virtual fleets are split, and the phrase „The West is Best“ this time seems true.
+Almost half of the route has sailed, but the west route fleet, in company with real boats, weather forecast is more promising to reach Cape Town before African coast route boats.

 1. MAPFRE — FINISHED — 15:10.33 UTC – 19 days, 01h:10m:33s